strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-end-users-roles.md

 # Configuring end-users roles

-End-users are the users who consume the content created and managed with a Strapi application.
+End-users are the users who consume the content that is created and managed with a Strapi application and displayed on a front-end application (e.g. website, mobile application, connected device etc.).
 Unlike the administrators, they do not have access to the admin panel.
 End-users are managed with the Users & Permissions plugin (see [Users & Permissions plugin](../plugins/strapi-plugins.md#users-permissions-plugin)).
-The Users & Permissions plugin is however not entirely managed and configured from one same place of the admin panel: end-users accounts are managed from the Content Manager (see [Managing end-user accounts](../users-roles-permissions/managing-end-users.md)) but end-users roles and permissions are managed in the Settings interface.
+This plugin is however not entirely managed and configured from one same place of the admin panel: end-users accounts are managed from the Content Manager (see [Managing end-user accounts](../users-roles-permissions/managing-end-users.md)) but end-users roles and permissions are managed in the Settings interface.

 The configurations of the end-users roles and permissions are available in the *Users & Permissions plugin* section of the Settings interface, accessible from *General > Settings* in the main navigation of the admin panel.